aiven/devportal/docs/platform/howto/access-service-logs.rst

 Access service logs
 ====================

-Occasionally there is a need to inspect logs from Aiven services.
+Occasionally there is the need to inspect logs from Aiven services.
 For example, to debug query performance or inspecting errors caused by a specific workload.

 There are three built-in ways to inspect service logs at Aiven: